 Region 1: EPA New England

-The 2005 National Air Toxics Assessment (NATA) estimated that state average risk values of five air toxics: acetaldehyde, benzene, carbon tetrachloride, formaldehyde, and polycyclic organic matter (POM) exceeded health benchmarks in every state in New England, and state average risk values of five air toxics: 1, 3-butadiene, acrolein, arsenic compounds, chromium compounds and naphthalene exceeded health benchmarks in at least one state in New England.
+The 2011 National Air Toxics Assessment (NATA) estimated that state average risk values of four air toxics: acetaldehyde, benzene, carbon tetrachloride, and formaldehyde exceeded health benchmarks in every state in New England, and state average risk values of three air toxics: 1, 3-butadiene, acrolein, and naphthalene exceeded health benchmarks in at least one state in New England.
 Diesel particulate matter is also an air toxic of concern since the estimated ambient concentrations are high in most of the New England states.
 Most of these chemicals are carcinogens and may also cause other health effects, such as exacerbation of asthma.
-County level average risk values of perchloroethylene exceeded health benchmarks in several counties in New England and may be more of a health concern at the local level rather than at the regional level.

 Background concentrations represented an overwhelming portion of the ambient concentrations derived for carbon tetrachloride because it persists in the environment and so we have not analyzed these emissions in great detail but have included it on our list of greatest concern.
-Background sources also account for a significant portion of the ambient concentrations for 1,3-butadiene, arsenic compounds, benzene, and chromium compounds, but are also emitted from various sources and so, we have analyzed these emissions.
-Atmospheric transformation (secondary formation) accounts for a significant portion of the ambient air concentration for acetaldehyde, acrolein and formaldehyde, but are also emitted from various sources and so, we have analyzed these emissions.
+Atmospheric transformation (secondary formation) accounts for a significant portion of the ambient air concentration for acetaldehyde and formaldehyde, but are also emitted from various sources and so, we have analyzed these emissions.

 NATA evaluated the inhalation route of exposure for toxic air pollutants that had established health risk values and outdoor air emission estimates.
 Therefore, there are other air toxics, such as: asbestos, dioxins, lead, mercury, radon and PCBs, that are also a concern due to other routes of exposure or exposure from indoor sources for which Region I has developed separate risk reduction strategies.